Last Updated on September 21, 2021

 I’ve led tech teams in early/mid stage startups through to large corporates.
-Here are a few things I’ve learned along the way that have had a big effect on how I think about leadership.
+Here are five things I’ve learned along the way that have had a big effect on how I think about leadership.

 Emotions can be “caught” from other people.
 This may make sense intuitively – maybe you notice you’re drawn to happy people or avoidant of people when they are angry.